 For example, mobile devices with phone or 3G capability turned on can be tracked independently of your Wi-Fi settings as they move around in the cellular network.

-As for industry standards, they only exist in the form of a "code of conduct" which is agreed to by the mobile marketing firms themselves.
+MLA industry standards only exist in the form of a “code of conduct” which is agreed to by the mobile marketing firms themselves.

 As for Android users, there’s no similar protection for MAC addresses.
 Should Google follow Apple’s lead?
 It’s a good idea, and one that Apple should not try to keep for itself.

 Broadcasting your movements and past connections can reveal a lot about you and when you use location services and GPS on your device, you are broadcasting your location and movements to the world.

 To protect yourself from unwanted snooping, here are a few recommendations for better security and privacy.

 - Turn off Wi-Fi and Bluetooth when you’re not using it.
 You can also use “flight mode” (although you won’t be able to receive calls in flight mode).